Jesse Burleson is in his seventh season as the head coach of the Hardin-Simmons football team.

 Aside from his off the field administrative duties he has been a highly successful offensive line coach for the Cowboys.
 He has maintained his role as offensive line coach.

-Last year Marshall Agan was named the ASC offensive lineman of the year and all five starters were named to the all-conference team.
+In 2015, Marshall Agan was named the ASC offensive lineman of the year and all five starters were named to the all-conference team.
+In 2014, Daniel Edwards and Dylan Reynolds were named all-ASC.

 He produced another all-American in Chuck North in 2013 and North was named the ASC Offensive Lineman of the Year.
 Ivan Shelnutt was also a first-team all-ASC selection and Wyatt Walton was named second team.